glpi-project/glpi/apirest.md

   Failing to do so will trigger an HTTP 400 response.

 * By default, sessions used in this API are read-only.
-  Only Some methods have write access to session:
+  Only some methods have write access to session:
   * [initSession](#init-session)
   * [killSession](#kill-session)
   * [changeActiveEntities](#change-active-entities)